 Did you know that temporomandibular joint (TMJ) pain can mimic root canal pain?
 TMJ can put anyone out of action due to the severity of the pain.
 Because of its location and symptoms, it can often be confused with dental pain.
 If you have jaw pain and aren’t sure if it’s TMJ disorder or a toothache, speak to a member of the Maida Smiles’ who will quickly be able to diagnose the problem and alleviate the pain.

-Like most parts of your body, sometimes your TMJ can become inflamed and cause pain.
-For those that have experienced TMJ pain, they will recognise that it can mimic root canal pain with common symptoms of a dull ache in your jaw, headaches and radiating pain.
+Like most body parts, your TMJ can sometimes become inflamed and cause pain.
+Those that have experienced TMJ pain, they will recognise that it can mimic root canal pain with common symptoms of a dull ache in your jaw, headaches and radiating pain.

 The TMJ is one of the most complex joints in the human body.
 There is a temporomandibular joint on each side of your jaw which is cushioned by a disc, similar to the joints in your spine.
-The joint or disc can cause inflammatory pain if you suffer from:
+The joint or disc can cause inflammatory pain if you suffer from the following:

 Whatever the cause, these discs can become entrapped either behind or in front of the hinge of the joint in your jaw.
 This can cause a clicking sensation that you can hear and feel when you open and close your mouth.